meilisearch/strapi-plugin-meilisearch-v4/README.md

 Hooks are listeners that update Meilisearch each time you add/update/delete an entry in your content-types.
 They are activated as soon as you add a content-type to Meilisearch.
 For example by clicking on the checkbox of `restaurant`.

 Nonetheless, if you **remove a content-type** from Meilisearch by unchecking the checkbox, you need to reload the server.
-If you don't, actions are still listened and applied to Meilisearch.
+If you don't, actions are still listened to and applied to Meilisearch.
-The reload is only possible in develop mode, click on the `Reload Server` button.
+The reload is only possible in develop mode; click on the `Reload Server` button.
 If not, reload the server manually!

 <p align="center">
 <img src="./assets/un-check.png" alt="Remove hook from content-type" width="600"/>